Raising money for your small nonprofit is stressful during the holidays, and practicing personal gratitude can pull you through.

 There are year-end fundraisers and volunteer appreciation events to attend, donors to thank, holiday cards to get in the mail, and last-minute appeals to send out.

-Your programs may also rev up during the holidays, providing meals and gifts, keeping homeless people warm, or preparing for an influx of post-holiday pets needing homes.
+Your programs may also rev up during the holidays, providing meals and gifts, keeping people who are homeless warm, or preparing for an influx of post-holiday pets needing homes.

 And almost everyone involved in your organization—volunteers, staff, and donors—is juggling all the obligations that come with the holidays: planning family meals, shopping for gifts, figuring out whose mother’s house to go to, helping out with church programs, and seeing relatives that you only see once a year—and that’s more than enough!